piersoft/MuseiMibactBot/README.md

+Use:
+Send your position.
+DBUnico of Mibact will send you Museum into your location.

 In localhost is possible to launch php start.php 'sethook' to set start.php as webhook php start.php 'removehook' to remove start.php as webhook